 Compliance with this policy will be monitored on a regular basis and is subject to oversight by Wesleyan's Risk Team, Investment Committee and Board.
-Wesleyan's Investments Team records its voting history, and an outcomes report will be made available on our website on an annual basis and will include a profile of how votes have been cast at investee general meetings, including votes cast against management resolutions.
+Wesleyan's Investments Department records its voting history, and a list of all votes made at Annual and Extraordinary General Meetings will be made available on our website on a quarterly basis and an annual summary is also provided and includes a profile of how votes have been cast at these meetings, including votes cast against management recommendations.